SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 ## Custom view layouts

 Pillarbox currently does not provide any standard playback view you can use but you can build one yourself.
-Since `Player` is an `ObservableObject`, though, implementation of a playback view can be easily achieved in the same was as for any usual SwiftUI layout.
+Since `Player` is an `ObservableObject`, though, implementation of a playback view can be easily achieved in the same way as for any usual SwiftUI layout.

 When significant changes occur within the player (e.g. state or buffering updates) the body of any SwiftUI view observing the player is evaluated again.
 You can use states available from `Player` to update your user interface accordingly, e.g. to display a playback button with an appropriate icon depending on whether the player is playing or not.